Mr-BeardFace/MyScripts/phishbait/ReadMe.md

 ## TODO List

+- [ ] Add a progress bar for LinkedIn searches
 - [ ] Add Google and Yahoo searches
-- [ ] Add aggressive scanner.
-Will scrape domain's website to pull emails and try and figure out format.
+- [ ] Add aggressive scanner, will scrape domain's website to pull emails and try and figure out format

 ## Known Issues